UNDP-Accelerator-Labs/Financial-inclusion-toolkit/3_Save/South Sudan_ Factsheet.md

 Data analyst (volunteer)
 Technical Support

-# Focal Persons Name(s) of the authors of this tool.
+# Focal Persons/Authors of this Tool

 # Jacqueline Poni Aringu (MPH.MSC.BSC)

 Is a Head of Experimentation at the South Sudan Accelerator Lab, very passionate about R&D, and comes with a rich blend of both public and private sector experience in her experimentation role.
 She has worked on and coordinated various R&D projects from both the government and private sectors.
 Jacqueline has worked in resource-limited settings, economically empowering vulnerable communities through women's financial inclusion initiatives.